urbantrout/craftcms/README.md

 Lightweight Craft CMS 3 Image

-Comes with Craft 3 and pdo_pgsql for use with PostgreSQL.
+Comes with Craft CMS 3 and support for PostgreSQL or MySQL (`urbantrout/craftcms:mysql`).

 Bring your own webserver and database.